 - In most cases, Chase doesn’t count business cards toward your 5/24 status, including its own cards.
 This can be confusing, as applications for the Ink Business Preferred® Credit Card are still subject to the 5/24 policy when applying.
 However, if you're approved, Chase won't count this card towards your 5/24 status when applying for another Chase card.

 - The exceptions to this rule are Discover, TD Bank, and most Capital One business cards.
 These card issuers report most of their small business cards to your personal credit report.
-Thus, these business cards will count toward your 5/24 status.
+Therefore, it's important to know that these business cards will count toward your 5/24 status.

 - Even if you subsequently close a card, that card will still count toward your 5/24 status.
 This policy is based on the date you opened a new credit card, regardless of closing activity.